Dharani6704/Task-4-SQL-for-data-analysis/README.md

 - Performing `INSERT`, `UPDATE`, and `DELETE` operations.

 ## Tasks Covered
-- **Task 2: Data Insertion and Handling Nulls:** Populating the database with loan application records and managing missing values.
-- **Task 4: SQL for Data Analysis:** Executing a series of analytical queries to derive insights from the data.
+- **SQL for Data Analysis:** Executing a series of analytical queries to derive insights from the data.

 ## Tools Used

-- **MySQL / PostgreSQL / SQLite:** Any SQL database environment.
+- **PostgreSQL:**  SQL database environment.
-- **DB Fiddle / SQLiteStudio:** Tools used to execute the queries.